-An example of P5 IOPS and Power vs Test Steps (Segments) in shown in Figure 11.
+An example of P5 IOPS and Power vs Test Steps (Segments) in shown in Figure A.6.

-P5 shows the average IOPS, average power, and TOIO for each test step workload measurement interval and average power only for Ready Idle.
+P5 shows the average IOPS, average power, and TOIO for each active test step workload measurement interval and average power only for the Ready Idle measurement interval.

-Figure 11 - IOPS and Power vs. Test Steps (Segments)
+Figure A.6 - IOPS and Power vs. Test Steps (Segments)